In Stock

 Best Planting Times by Climate

-• Cool Climates – August to February.
-Alternative: July, March-May.
+Cool Climates – August to February | Alternative: July, March–May

-• Temperate Climates – August to October.
-Alternative: April-July and January.
+Temperate Climates – August to October | Alternative: April–July, January

-• Arid Climates – August to December.
-Alternative: May-July.
+Arid Climates – August to December | Alternative: May–July

-• Subtropical Climates – August to October.
-Alternative: March-May.
+Subtropical Climates – August to October | Alternative: March–May

-• Tropical Climates – March-May.
-Alternative: August-October.
+Tropical Climates – March-May | Alternative: August–October

 Frost Considerations

-Chitting (Pre-Sprouting) and Cutting
+Chitting and Cutting Seed Potatoes

-How to Chit and Cut:
+How to Chit and Prepare:

 Soil Requirements

 Location: Plant in full sun, ensuring they receive 6–8 hours of sunlight daily.
+In very hot climates or during periods of extreme heat, provide the plant with some afternoon shade to protect it from heat stress and sunburn.

 How to Plant Potatoes